Saidat23/devops.pbl/MERN.md

 To check the location of the Node.js software run the command " curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash - "

-Install Node.js with the command " sudo apt-get install -y nodejs "
+Install Node.js and npm with the command " sudo apt-get install -y nodejs " NPM is a Node package manager used to install Node modules and packages and also to manage dependency conflicts.